Cristiano Ronaldo returns to Manchester United after 12 years | SAMAA

 Earlier, rivals Manchester City withdrew their interest

-Manchester United announced on Friday announced they have reached a deal to re-sign Cristiano Ronaldo from Juventus, 12 years after he left Old Trafford for Real Madrid.
+Manchester United announced on Friday that they have reached a deal to re-sign Cristiano Ronaldo from Juventus, 12 years after he left the Old Trafford for Real Madrid.

 “Manchester United is delighted to confirm that the club has reached agreement with Juventus for the transfer of Cristiano Ronaldo, subject to agreement of personal terms, visa and medical,” United said in a statement.